Categories

 Enriching Services and Amenities

 Senior living communities typically include a range of services, amenities, and perks for older adults.
 These can include wellness programs, chef-prepared meals, transportation, maintenance, and housekeeping to provide a worry-free lifestyle.
 Often, as is the case at Waterstone at the Circle, these services are included in your monthly fee for simplicity and peace of mind.
-Waterstone at the Circle offers an exquisite culinary experience, concierge services, transportation services, fitness programs led by Train Boston® and more.
+Waterstone at the Circle offers an exquisite culinary experience, concierge services, transportation services, fitness programs led by professional instructors and more.

 Programs, Events and Entertainment